 Rates and charges are not the only means by which Councils receive an increase in annual revenue.
 For example, Councils also receive the benefit of supplementary income from rates and charges as new subdivisions and/or new houses and developments are completed.
 These additional sources of revenue should be considered in the development of the Framework.
+Golden Plains Shire is ranked as one of the fastest growing areas in Victoria with a current growth rate of 3.5%, compared to the state average of 1.6%.
+(Bannockburn at 7.2%, Smythesdale at 11.9%, Inverleigh at 4.9%, and Teesdale at 7.4 %.)

 If Councils have special circumstances and wish to increase rates more than the cost of inflation then the Framework should ensure that Councils have to rigorously justify the increase.
 It should not be open slather like it is now.
 Any such increase should have a "sunset clause".
 That is, the increase should not continue ad-infinitum but should be specific for the term of the special circumstance.
+Annual Rates Notices should itemise these special circumstances charges so that the cost is clearly indicated to ratepayers who would also be able to determine when a special charge should cease.
+Golden Plains Shire Council levied a "once off "Municipal Charge a number of years ago which was